Federal Financial Aid

 FAFSA Timeline:

-The soft launch of the 2024-2025 FAFSA started in late December 2023.
-Students and families will have ample time to complete the 2024-2025 FAFSA, and do not need to rush to fill out the form immediately.
-Once the FAFSA is completed, the U.S. Department of Education will provide your information to the schools you listed starting in late March 2024.
+Students and families will have ample time to complete the FAFSA.
+Once the FAFSA is completed, the U.S. Department of Education will provide your information to the schools you listed.
 Until the Financial Aid Office receives your FAFSA eligibility information, we won’t be able to answer questions about your aid eligibility or status for the upcoming award year.
-However, we will do our best to work through the information received from the Department of Education as soon as possible.

 What can I do to get prepared for the FAFSA?